 The agricultural workforce in Newfoundland and Labrador is the smallest and most balanced of any province.

-- Over the next decade, more retirements and fewer young people entering school will shrink the province’s agricultural labour supply.
-However, demand for labour is expected to shrink faster, resulting in the only surplus of agricultural workers anywhere in Canada over the forecast period.
+While the demand for labour will decline over the next decade, more retirements and fewer young people entering school will shrink the province’s agricultural labour supply faster, resulting in a projected labour gap over the coming decade.

-- For more information on agricultural production trends and labour market challenges in Newfoundland and Labrador, download the fact sheet or full provincial report.
+For more information, download the fact sheet or the full report.